sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

         # Do something ...
 ```

 I use `sphinx` and [`literalinclude` directive](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-literalinclude) to include the same file we use for tests to document the domain logic.
-I also use glossary to indicate that `issue` is not just a random word: it is a specific [term](http://www.sphinx-doc.org/en/latest/usage/restructuredtext/roles.html?highlight=term#role-term) that we use in this project.
+I also use the glossary to indicate that `issue` is not just a random word: it is a specific [term](http://www.sphinx-doc.org/en/latest/usage/restructuredtext/roles.html?highlight=term#role-term) that we use in this project.

 This way our tests, code, and docs will be as coupled as possible.
 And we will need to worry less about them.
 We can even automate this process and check that all classes inside `usecases/` have `.. literalinclude` directive in their docs.